 The venue was at a bar in the city center.
 We arrived 15 minutes before the Frenchie café opened and joined a queue of other Frenchies and their owners.
 Over the next quarter of an hour, the queue got longer and ended up snaking around the street corner.

 I would estimate that there was around 30 French Bulldogs in total, all waiting to get inside.
-Most of them were behaving themselves, but Lola did have a bit of scuffle with another female Frenchie in the queue… nothing too serious though!
+Most of them were behaving themselves, but we did see one have a bit of scuffle with another female Frenchie in the queue… nothing too serious though!